-Correcting actual, high impact errors, developing the right mindset, and forming good financial habits and using debt wisely is a far better financial path to take.
-There is nothing scary or tricky about it.
-Timing is important, but trying to leverage timing to get bad remarks removed will only frustrate your efforts.
+When disputing errors, timing is important, but trying to leverage timing to get bad remarks removed will only frustrate your efforts.
 Why?
 Because trying to overwhelm the credit bureaus with letters and demands no longer works.
 And, it does nothing to improve our lives or make us financially strong.
 It simply doesn’t work for the long run.
-We want to embrace financial principles that work now and will continue to work into the future.
+We should rather embrace financial principles that work now and will continue to work into the future.

 Ethics In Credit Repair